 Greek history, while some, like Lord

-Elgin return with actual monuments and statues like the Parthenon,
+Elgin return with actual monuments and statues like the Parthenon Marbles,

-or Elgin Marbles.
+or what are known as the Elgin Marbles.
 This sets off a fervor for anything Greek.
 To the intellectuals

 of Europe and Great Britain in particular the ancient Greeks are like gods,